 - Decide what you want to hang your nest with.
 This was a process for me because I considered several different materials and changed my mind a few times.
 Some materials you might consider:

 - ribbon, either neutral, patterned or colored, of varying widths and sizes.

 - neutral twine (this is what I decided to go with to keep to a very natural look)

-- Measure and cut 3 strands that will give you enough length to hang from the ceiling or in the space you have selected (who knows…maybe you want to hang yours in your garden, from your outdoor pergola or gazebo).
+- Measure and cut three strands that will give you enough length to hang from the ceiling or in the space you have selected.
+Who knows, maybe you want to hang yours in your garden, from your outdoor pergola or gazebo.

-- Make a small knot with the 3 strands together on one end.
+- Make a small knot with the three strands together on one end.

 - Place the center of the knot on a table and lay the nest on top so that each of the three strands is evenly placed around the edges.